If you’re coming over from Roots North and South, then welcome! If this is your first time to Back to the South, I’m so glad you came for a visit!

 It was important to keep neutral chairs since I change our decor so much.
 Now it won’t matter what colors I choose so I can cross that off the list when redecorating the room and styling the table.

 This tablescape is a mixture of the old with the new!
 I purchased the orange ribbon and terra cotta pots from Michael’s, the candles are from Pier 1.
-I had the pumpkins from last year and the vases on the rod iron stands with the boxwood stems are something I already had at home.
+I had the pumpkins from last year and the vases on the rod iron stand with the boxwood stems are something I already had at home.
 The Dollar Store had some amazing pumpkins and chose the brown pumpkins with a leaf to use as the placeholders for when I set the table for Thanksgiving.

 Having a beautiful tablescape doesn’t have to be expensive and as I always say, make sure to shop at home first before you head out to buy new things.
 As we head further into the Fall season, you can decorate your home with items from nature such as leaves, pine cones, grass, flowers, and much more!

-Thank you visiting and I hope you have just as much fun creating your Fall tablescape as I did and found much inspiration from me and my other blogger friends!
+Thank you for visiting and I hope you have just as much fun creating your Fall tablescape as I did and found much inspiration from me and my other blogger friends!
 Next up on the tour is White Arrows Home.